Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: Problem Setup

 where $\ssz > 0$ is the step size parameter, while, when $\R^{m \times n}$ is equipped with the Frobenius inner product, $\G: \R^{m \times n} \to \R^{m \times n}$ is the gradient of the cost function $J$ with respect to $\g$ evaluated at $\gt$.
 In particular, given $\g \in \cK$, the gradient $\G(\g)$ reads as

 where the matrices $W_c\in \R^{n \times n}$ and $P \in \R^{n \times n}$ are solutions to the equations

-Therefore, in our setup, it is not possible to compute $\G(\gt)$ and implement~\eqref{eq:desired_update} because its computation would require the knowledge of the pairs $(A,B)$ and $(Q,R)$ that are both not available (cf. Assumption~\ref{ass:unknown}).
-However, for a given gain $\g$ (e.g., the current estimate about the optimal gain $\gstar$), we assume the presence of an oracle providing the associated finite-horizon cost
+Hence, in our setup, it is not possible to compute $\G(\gt)$ and implement~\eqref{eq:desired_update} because its computation would require the knowledge of the pairs $(A,B)$ and $(Q,R)$ that are both not available (cf. Assumption~\ref{ass:unknown}).
+However, for a given gain $\g$ (e.g., the current estimate about the optimal gain $\gstar$), we assume the presence of an oracle providing the finite-horizon cost

 where the number of samples $\Tsim \in \N$ represents an algorithm parameter that will be designed later.
-Differently from the entire cost $\J(\g)$ whose exact computation would require virtual or real experiments over infinite time horizons, we remark that $\Jt(\g)$ may be retrieved with finite-time virtual or real experiments using the control law $\utime = \g\xtime$. \begin{remark} We emphasize that the LQR problem~\eqref{eq:problem} depends on the expectation over the system initial state $\x\ud0$.
-However, since the latter is drawn from the uniform distribution $\cX\ud0$ over the unitary sphere, the truncated cost $\Jt(\g)$ can be computed through $\dimx$ virtual or real experiments each composed of $\Tsim$ samples of system~\eqref{eq:dyn} controlled via $\utime = \g\xtime$.
-In particular, the $i$-th experiment must be executed with $\x\ud0 = e_i$, where $e_i \in \R^{\dimx}$ denotes the $i$-th vector of the canonical basis in $\R^{\dimx}$.
-We also remark that retrieving $\Jt(\g)$ does not require measuring $\xtime$, In particular, it can be obtained either measuring the output $y\du\timeid = \xtime\T Q\xtime + \utime\T R \utime$ for $\timeid \in \{0,\dots,\Tsim -1\}$ or having an oracle that directly provides the cumulative truncated cost $\Jt(\g)$ at the end of the experimental phase. \oprocend \end{remark} Our idea is to mimic~\eqref{eq:desired_update} by elaborating these finite-horizon approximations $\Jt(\g)$ according to an extremum-seeking perspective to compensate for the lack of knowledge about the gradient $\G(\g)$.
+Differently from the entire cost $\J(\g)$ whose exact computation would require virtual or real experiments over infinite-time horizons, we remark that $\Jt(\g)$ may be retrieved with finite-time virtual or real experiments using the control law $\utime = \g\xtime$.
+Since the initial condition $\x\du0$ is drawn from the uniform distribution $\cX\du0$ over the unitary sphere, $\Jt(\g)$ can be \emph{exactly} computed as the mean truncated cost achieved over $\dimx$ experiments, namely